rafshawn/RTOS-Notes/05-Memory-Allocation.md

-**Memory Allocation**: Allocationg portions of computer's memory to progress or processes for them to use.
+**Memory Allocation**: Allocating portions of computer's memory to progress or processes for them to use.

 # Types of Memory
 - **Stack**: Allocations/deallocations managed *implicitly* by the compiler